scala/scala-lang/blog/_posts/2016-04-29-sc-community-representative.md

 title: Scala Center Appoints Community Representative
 ---

-At Scala Days, the Scala Center will hold its first Advisory Board meeting.
+At Scala Days, the [Scala Center](https://scala.epfl.ch/) will hold its first Advisory Board meeting.
 The Advisory Board comprises primarily of delegates from our sponsors.
 But, we exist as an organization to support the *entire* Scala community, so for that reason, our founding documents allow for a "community representative" to sit on the board; someone who can speak for the whole community.

+## A Community Representative

 Who should fulfil the role of community representative is an important choice for The Scala Center to make.
 The Scala community needs someone independent,